Welcome to Snowflake Documentation¶

 Unstructured Data — Key concepts and tasks for working with unstructured data:

 Binary Data — Reference information and examples for working with binary data in Snowflake:

 Snowflake Time Travel & Fail-safe — Key concepts and tasks for understanding how Snowflake maintains access to deleted and modified data, and also how Snowflake enables data recovery in the event of loss:

 Continuous Data Pipelines — Key concepts and tasks for transforming and optimizing loaded data for analysis:

-Database Replication and Failover/Failback — Key concepts and tasks for replicating and syncing databases across multiple Snowflake accounts, as well as failing over databases for business continuity and disaster recovery:
+Replication and Failover/Failback — Key concepts and tasks for replicating and failing over databases across multiple Snowflake accounts, as well as redirecting client connections, for business continuity and disaster recovery:

 Sample Data Sets — Key concepts and tasks for using the sample data sets provided with Snowflake:

 Instructions for working with organizations and assigning the ORGADMIN role to organization administrators.